-Following on from Sunday Book Club:, we begin Movie Monday looking at the film version of ‘The Girl on The Train’.
-If you’ve never heard of The Girl on The Train (book, that is), take a look at the link for a review.
+Following on from Sunday Book Club:, I am looking at the film counterpart of The Girl on The Train for today’s Movie Monday.

-The film version was released 2016, and I watched it shortly after it was released here in the UK.
-It stars Emily Blunt, Rebecca Ferguson and Haley Bennett as Rachel, Anna and Megan respectively.
-There were, also, a number of other somewhat well known stars playing supporting roles, or even just short appearances.
-Including Luke Evans (playing Megan’s husband), Allison Janey ( as a detective), Laura Prepon (Rachel’s roommate) and Lisa Kudrow (Tom’s former boss’ wife).
+The film released in 2016, stars Emily Blunt, Rebecca Ferguson and Haley Bennett as Rachel, Anna and Megan respectively.
+There were number of other well known stars in supporting roles including Luke Evans, Laura Prepon and Lisa Kudrow.

-One word review: slow
+One word review: Slow

 Feel free to recommend movies, or books for me to add to my every growing list!
 And I’ll see you on Wednesday to give a better review on the skincare from my Love Me Beauty box.
 Please do go have a look, if you haven’t yet!